The Elliott Homestead

 Table of Contents:

-How Long Do Chicks Need a Heat Lamp?
+How Long Do Chicks Need A Heat Lamp?
 When Can Baby Chickens Go Outside?

 A heat lamp is required for baby chicks from four to six weeks of age.
 Baby chicks will need a heat lamp for six weeks if they are being raised in winter.
 It is easier to keep chicks comfortable in the summer.